 Some cool features like an automatic stock manager and nice statistics are already present even in their free plan!
 So, as you can see, pricing is also one of the strong sides of this platform.
 And, by the way, pricing is one more aspect where they keep on being simple.

 - Convenience in use.

 - Cool features like automated stock manager and statistics.

 - “Ready” – free for use, limited in products (6), images per product (1), additional pages in the shop (1), storage space (40Mb) and some analytics features.

 - “Steady” – 14.99£, 50 products, 3 images per product, 3 additional pages, and 250Mb storage space.

 - “Go” – 24.99£, 500 products, 5 images per product, 5 additional pages and 1Gb storage space.

 As for the sellers, a strong side of Zazzle is its customization options.
 And it applies not only to your store.
-Remember, Zazzle is the POD site, so right in your store you create your very own product design and start selling it.
+Remember, Zazzle is the POD site, so right in your store, you create your very own product design and start selling it.
 It is as simple as that.
 By the way, it is free to open any amount of stores you like.
 It is a good idea to operate different stores based on your design theme or product types.
 In terms of pricing, Zazzle introduces “royalty” rates, which means that you set your commission on your own (from 5% to 99%).
-The best practice is to read through forum so you could work out a balanced price.
-Also, keep in mind that here works the system of 30 day unconditional return, so you`ll have to wait 30 days for the sale to clear.
+The best practice is to read through the forum so you could work out a balanced price.
+Also, keep in mind that here works the system of 30-day unconditional return, so you`ll have to wait 30 days for the sale to clear.

 As a conclusion, Zazzle is already established huge player in “handcraft” field, especially for designers.
 Nevertheless, it is not in a direct competition with Etsy, or Etsy-like sites from this list, as they play by their own rules and on their own, a bit different, “field”.
 So, if you are looking for something new, refreshing and a bit unlike Etsy, this might be your top choice.